-Simmons College's professional program in physical therapy is a nationally respected leader in physical therapy education with a more than 50-year history.
+Simmons College's professional program in physical therapy is nationally respected as a leader in physical therapy education for over 50 years.
 For students entering as first year undergraduates, the major extends over a period of six years.
 The first three years are devoted to fulfilling requirements in the necessary basic and social sciences, liberal arts, and electives.
 In addition students will complete the prerequisites for admission into the professional phase of the DPT and the coursework required for a BS degree in Exercise Science.
-During the final three years, those students who meet the GPA criteria are enrolled in the DPT graduate program at the School for Nursing and Health Sciences and take courses in the professional curriculum.
+During the final three years, those students who meet the GPA criteria are enrolled in the DPT graduate program at the School for Nursing and Health Sciences and take courses in the DPT professional curriculum.
 At the end of the first year in the professional program, students receive a BS degree in Exercise Science.
-After two more years in the graduate program, at the end of six years at Simmons, a clinical doctoral degree is awarded (DPT).
-The completion of the doctoral degree is required to be eligible to take the national examination for licensure and to practice physical therapy.
+After an additional two years in the graduate program, at the end of six years at Simmons, a clinical doctoral degree is awarded (DPT).
+The completion of the doctoral degree is required to be eligible to take the national examination to be licensed and practice as a physical therapist.

-Situated in the School of Nursing and Health Sciences, the professional program offers a unique interdisciplinary environment that prepares graduates to meet the challenges of today's health-care system.
-The curriculum emphasizes a problem-based, self-directed approach to learning, using case studies to integrate basic science and clinical knowledge and skills in conjunction with psychosocial, ethical, and behavioral aspects of patient care.
+Situated in the School of Nursing and Health Sciences, the professional DPT program offers a unique interdisciplinary environment that prepares graduates to meet the challenges of today's health-care system.

+The curriculum emphasizes a problembased, self-directed approach to learning.
+Case studies are used to integrate basic science and clinical knowledge and skills in conjunction with psychosocial, ethical, and behavioral aspects of patient care.
 In small group tutorials, students work closely with individual faculty to explore information and develop clinical insights and professional behaviors.
 Professional practice is a fundamental component of the curriculum accomplished through integrated clinical experiences and full-time clinical internships.
-Program graduates practice in a variety of health care settings with individuals of all ages.
+DPT graduates practice in a variety of health care settings with individuals of all ages.
 In clinical practice Simmons graduates demonstrate excellent clinical skills, leadership, and confidence as successful practitioners.

 Throughout the six years at Simmons, students in physical therapy must meet certain academic requirements.
 These requirements should be reviewed by the student with their advisor periodically to ensure that all appropriate steps are taken toward meeting them.
-Students must complete all prerequisite science courses, language requirements, math competency, and modes of inquiry requirements by the end of their third year at Simmons.
-In order to matriculate into the professional program, students must have a 3.00 GPA in the prerequisite science courses (biology, chemistry, physics, anatomy and physiology and exercise physiology) at the end of the junior year and a 3.00 overall GPA.
+Students must complete all prerequisite science courses, language requirements, math competency, and modes of inquiry, requirements by the end of their third year at Simmons.

+In order to matriculate into the professional program, students must have a 3.00 GPA in the prerequisite courses (biology, chemistry, physics, anatomy and physiology, exercise physiology, psychology, and Statistics) at the end of the junior year and a 3.00 overall GPA.
 If at any time a student's academic work, conduct, or health is unsatisfactory, she may be required to withdraw from the major.
-For further descriptions of the academic requirements, student responsibilities, and the professional curriculum, the physical therapy catalog may be viewed online at http://www.simmons.edu/ snhs/programs/pt/.
+For further descriptions of the academic requirements, student responsibilities, and the professional curriculum for Program in Physical Therapy can be viewed online.
+See Simmons College Website for more information.

 You may apply to Simmons as an undergraduate transfer student and be considered for admission to the professional phase of the Physical Therapy Program.
-You must complete five of the nine required prerequisite science courses at Simmons, and you must have a 3.0 GPA across the eight science courses in order to be considered for matriculation into the profession program.
-Additionally, you will need to meet all the requirements for an undergraduate degree from Simmons as well as the requirement for health care experience before matriculation into the professional program.
+You must complete five of the ten required prerequisite science courses at Simmons, and you must earn a minimum of a 3.0 GPA across the ten courses and hold a Overall GPA of a minimum 3.0 in order to be considered for matriculation into the profession program.
+Additionally, you will need to meet all the requirements for an undergraduate degree from Simmons, as well as the requirement for health care experience before matriculation into the professional program.